Catherine Hanaway: Private life

-After leaving office as the U.S. Attorney, she worked for The Ashcroft Group.
+After leaving office as the U.S. Attorney, Hanaway worked for The Ashcroft Group.
 In 2013 Missouri Lawyers Weekly reported that she had charged the highest hourly rate of any lawyer in Missouri ($793/hour in a Securities and Exchange lawsuit).
-She is currently a partner with the law firm Husch Blackwell, and lives in St. Louis with her husband Chris, and two children Lucy and Jack.
+She has served as a trustee at Washington University in St. Louis.
+She was a partner with the law firm Husch Blackwell before becoming the Attorney General.
+Hanaway lives in St. Louis with her husband Chris, and two children Lucy and Jack.